DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 With creative people, the answer to my question remained very vague for a long time'.

+<div class="streams"><hr class="streams" />‘If you ask a question to an economically oriented company, you can expect a clear “yes” or “no”.
+With creative people, the answer to my question remained very vague for a long time.’.<hr class="streams" /></div>

-After a tense and busy period of negotiations with tenants, organized by Urban Resort’s Bas van Geyn, the overall reactions from tenants were surprisingly positive.
+After a tense and busy period of negotiations with tenants, organized by Urban Resort’s Bas van de Geyn, the overall reactions from tenants were surprisingly positive.
 Many tenants hoped that the more professional coolness that would come with Volkshotel would extend to their businesses.
 Some saw business opportunities straight away, for instance